Biomedical Engineering

 Individuals holding a Bachelor’s degree or equivalent in engineering, science, or related field may apply.
 Qualified applicants with Bachelor’s degree in other areas may be able to enroll in the program with additional preparation (approved by the School on a case-by-case basis).
 The applicants must indicate whether they are pursuing the thesis or the non-thesis track degree option.

-Admission to the M.S. in Biomedical Engineering program is based on the following factors: grade point average of 3.0 or higher on a scale of 4.0 on approximately the last 60 credit hours of undergraduate coursework, class ranking, and faculty recommendation letters.
+Admission to the M.S. in Biomedical Engineering program is based on the following factors: grade point average of 3.0 or higher on a scale of 4.0 on the entire last undergraduate GPA earned at the time of application, class ranking, and faculty recommendation letters.
+Exceptions can be made on a case-by-case basis.

 Curriculum

 The Master of Science (M.S.) in Biomedical Engineering program requires a total of 30 hours of graduate-level credit.
-For the non-thesis track, at least 6 credit hours must be in BME 500-level courses that do not have significant overlap/similarity with BME 400-level courses, as stated in their catalog description.
+For the non-thesis track, at least 6 credit hours must be in BME 500-level courses that do not have significant overlap/similarity with BME 300/400-level courses, as stated in their catalog description.
 At least 18 credit hours must be selected from the BME courses.
 BME 592 and ECE 580 (seminar) will not count towards the degree.
 The remaining courses can be selected from the BME or ECE 500-level courses.
-Six credit hours of thesis (BME 599) are required for the thesis track.
-At least 18 credit hours must be selected from the BME courses.
-The remaining courses can be selected from the BME or ECE 500-level courses.
-A maximum of three credit hours of BME 592 could be counted towards the degree requirements.
-ECE 580 (seminar) will not count towards the degree.
-Students in this track will develop a program of study in consultation with their thesis advisor/committee.
-For both non-thesis and thesis tracks, with the approval of the School, a maximum of 3 online/distance education credit hours offered by the School, and a maximum of 6 credit hours from academic units outside the school may be applied towards the degree.
+With the approval of the School, a maximum of three credit hours from academic units outside the School may be applied toward the degree.

 A student pursuing the M.S. in Biomedical Engineering degree could switch (non-thesis to thesis or vice versa) upon recommendation of ECBE faculty and with the approval of the School.